hanlinwu/DeltaVLM/data/README.md

 ## Custom Dataset

-To use your own dataset, follow these formats:
+To use your own dataset for change captioning:

-### For Change Captioning

 1. Organize images in `images/{split}/` directories
 2. Create annotation JSON files with the format shown above
 3. Update the config file paths

-### For Mask Training

-1. Create `A/`, `B/`, `label/` directories for each split
-2. Ensure matching filenames across directories
-3. Masks should be binary or multi-class PNG images

 ---